 India has approximately 1280 eye hospitals as found through our online research, including the major chains.
 Most of the major hospitals are found to be in urban belt.

 While there are many eye hospitals in urban India, primary eye care is not well-established in rural parts¬ of the country.
-Though the secondary and tertiary eye care facilities have come up in several cities, there is a vacuum existing due to the lack of organized primary eye care sector in rural India.
+Though the secondary and tertiary eye care facilities have come up in several cities, there is a vacuum existing due to the lack of organised primary eye care sector in rural India.

 Career guide by ASCO